screepers/screeps-stats/README.md

 It's important for the `ScreepsStats` class to get assigned to `global.Stats`, as the stats collection server will use this class to delete ticks that it has finished processing.

+## Enhanced Console Attributes

+This module uses the console attribute system defined in the [Screeps Console](https://github.com/screepers/screeps_console) project.
+By adding additional tags like `severity`, `group`, and `tick`, developers can sort and filter their console data to drill down into issue.

+You can start with the [ExampleLogger](https://github.com/screepers/screeps_console/blob/master/docs/ExampleLogger.js) in that project as a replacement for `console.log` to immediately take advantage of this.